Last updated on

 For instance, we can have a context which associates "x" with 1 and "y" with 2.
 We can then look up the keys: looking up "x" in the context produces 1, looking up "y" produces 2, and looking up "z" or any other name results in a not-found error.
 We can add more mapping in the context: after associating "z" with 3, looking "z" up in the new context will result in 3, instead of an error.

-Think of what Scala types and features you may use to represent a context before proceeding.
+Think of what Scala types and features you may use to represent a context and write them down before proceeding.

 Reveal our choice of representation

-We’ll start by representing contexts using and enum (and we’ll see another representation later):
+We’ll start by representing contexts using an enum (and we’ll see another representation later):

 enum Context: